 Later, Dr. Ambres visits Cicada’s house and finds him passed out.
 She brings him around, but he remains stubborn and once again refuses her help, declaring that his injuries are making him stronger.

 Believing that Cicada got his powers from debris that fell from the dark matter core of the S.T.A.R.
 Labs satellite that Barry and Nora destroyed last season, Cisco uses the new satellites that he stole from DeVoe to track the original shrapnel pattern.
 This points them to a FEMA center that cared for bystanders who were injured during the incident.
 Ralph volunteers to go investigate that with Joe.
 However, Joe is busy taking care of his new daughter.
-Cecile, on the other hand, is desperate to get out of the house and interact with another adult, even Ralph.
+Cecille, on the other hand, is desperate to get out of the house and interact with another adult, even Ralph.

 The two of them visit the FEMA building, which is strangely deserted except for one man who introduces himself as the Assistant Director.
-Flashing her D.A. credentials, Cecile demands that he show her the complete list of people who were treated during the satellite fallout, but the man isn’t intimidated at all and tells her to go away unless she can get a warrant.
-Cecile bemoans that she’s lost her mojo.
+Flashing her D.A. credentials, Cecille demands that he show her the complete list of people who were treated during the satellite fallout, but the man isn’t intimidated at all and tells her to go away unless she can get a warrant.
+Cecille bemoans that she’s lost her mojo.

 Iris, Nora and Sherloque follow a separate trail in search of the satellite core.
 Their relationship newly mended, Nora is a little too clingy with her mom.

 Sherloque discovers that there was a carnival on the night of the satellite crash.
 He also hypothesizes that the core fell into the water.